 What is also interesting about Hawke is his relationship with Keating.
-Both were alphas and both probably didn’t like or trust each other but Keating respected the top dog and fell into a beta position until he had the chance to replace him.
-When Hawke was ousted did not have a big public sook and just retired, married his mistress and lived his life for the next thirty years.
+Both were alphas and both probably didn’t like or trust each other but Keating respected the top dog and fell into a bravo position until he had the chance to take the crown.
+When Hawke was ousted, he did not have a big public sook and just retired, married his mistress and lived his life for the next thirty years.
 That’s what alphas do.

 Please remember, I’m not approving — just observing.